lakshyamcs16/Data-Structures-And-Algorithms/README.md

 # Data-Structures-And-Algorithms
-A list of useful programs that must be done while preparing for an interview of Software developer
+A list of useful programs that must be done while preparing for an interview of Software developer.